Standard Guide for Accelerated Aging of Sterile Barrier Systems and Medical Devices

-ASTM D1980 is also know as the Standard Guide for Accelerated Aging of Sterile Barrier Systems for Medical Devices.
+ASTM F1980 is also known as the Standard Guide for Accelerated Aging of Sterile Barrier Systems for Medical Devices.
 It offers multiple aging protocols to determine the effects of time on the sterile integrity of the packaging as well as the physical properties of the latter.
 While this guide does evaluate the sterile barrier system shelf life, it does not address the barrier system material and device interaction compatibility.
 Micom offers ASTM F1980 as part of its Medical devices testing services.

 The aging of products or materials refers to the variation of their properties over time.
 The properties of interest are those related to safety and efficacy.
-An aging study is a procedure that seeks the determination of the behavior of a device under normal-usage conditions over a relatively long time by exposing the material for a short period of time to an external stress, which is more severe or more frequently applied than normal environmental stresses.
-Many accelerated aging techniques used for the qualification testing of polymer medical devices are based on the assumption that the chemical reactions involved in the deterioration of materials follows the Arrhenius’ law.
+An aging study is a procedure that seeks the determination of the behavior of a device under normal-usage conditions over a relatively long time by exposing the material for a short period of time to external stress, which is more severe or more frequently applied than normal environmental stresses.
+Many accelerated aging techniques used for the qualification testing of polymer medical devices are based on the assumption that the chemical reactions involved in the deterioration of materials follow the Arrhenius’ law.
 According to the latter, aging processes increase as a function of the ambient temperature.
 This function states that any chemical reaction will double its rate with each 10 oC increase.
 This ideal case would correspond to curve Q10=2 below.
 However, the value of the Q10 is not always “2”; using the Arrhenius reaction rate function with Q10 equal to two is a common and conservative way of calculating the aging factor.
 For additional information about Arrhenius law, please see; Heat Aging Testing.

 Medical devices need to be able to be stored for an extended period without any decrease in performance that may influence safety and efficacy when used.
-The ability of product designers to predict in a precise way the changes in polymer properties is therefore crucial and this standard guide provides sufficient evidence for claimed expiry date until data from real time aging studies are available.
+The ability of product designers to predict in a precise way the changes in polymer properties is therefore crucial and this standard guide provides sufficient evidence for claimed expiry date until data from real-time aging studies are available.
 The loss of sterile barrier system integrity can be the result of the deterioration of physical properties of the materials, the degradation of adhesive or cohesive bonds as well as the subsequent dynamic events during shipping and handling.
-Furthermore, a given polymer may have many functional chemical groups organized in various ways (glass, amorphous, crystalline) as well as additives, processing agents, catalyst, lubricants, residual solvents, corrosive gases and fillers.
+Furthermore, a given polymer may have many functional chemical groups organized in various ways (glass, amorphous, crystalline) as well as additives, processing agents, catalysts, lubricants, residual solvents, corrosive gases and fillers.
 These elements combined with variations in end-use conditions and storage environment influence the degradation chemistry.
-However, ISO 11607-1:2006 states that «the packaging system must provide physical protection, maintain sterile conditions and integrity of the sterile barrier system to the point of use or until the expire date.»
+However, ISO 11607-1:2006 states that “the packaging system must provide physical protection, maintain sterile conditions and integrity of the sterile barrier system to the point of use or until the expiry date.”

-Typical experimental parameters for ASTM F1980 testing
+Typical Experimental Parameters for ASTM F1980 Testing

-- Number of specimens/product: to be specified
+- Number of specimens/products: to be specified

 - Room or ambient temperature: Must represent the actual product storage and use conditions.
-Typically between 20 oC and 25 oC.
+Typically between 20oC and 25oC.

-- Accelerated aging temperature: To be specified, but typically below 60 oC since higher temperature may induce nonlinear changes.
+- Accelerated aging temperature: To be specified, but typically below 60oC since higher temperature may induce nonlinear changes.

 - Accelerated aging factor: To be specified.
 It is calculated by the following equation: